TyLaurienteSkyBoxLabs/git-helper/README.md

   * You can also more quickly run shortcuts by simply running `gith $shortcut_name`, without specifying the `shortcut` command at all.
 * `gith add-profile [copy] $name`
   * This command creates a new profile and sets it as our current.
-  * Profiles allow differnt repos to be cached so that you can quickly jump between different projects.
-Shortcuts and mainbranch overrides are also unique to each profile.
+  * Profiles allow for tweaking git helper to be able to run commands for various repos.
+Profiles allow for overriding of default branch names, which remote to use for pushing and fetching as well as repo specific shortcuts.
+For example, you may want to have a shortcut named `build` for each of your repos, however, each repo will need a different command implementation to build for that specific project.
-  * To create a new profile, type `gith addprofile testProfileName`.
-This will create a new profile called testProfileName which will be blank.
+  * To create a new profile, type `gith addprofile $profile_name`.
+This will create a new profile called $profile_name, which will be blank.
-  * If you would like to copy the current shortcuts, repo path and mainbranch override to the new profile, you can add the `copy` command before the name.
-Ex: `gith addprofile copy testProfileName`.
+  * If you would like to copy the default branch name, remote override and shortcuts from the current profile into the new profile, you can add the `copy` command before the name.
+Ex: `gith addprofile copy $profile_name`.
 * `gith profile [delete] $profile_name`
   * This command allows you to switch between you different profiles.
 To switch profiles, run `gith profile testProfileName`.
   * Remember that to see all of your profiles, simply enter `gith status all` at any time.